Project

 • Analyze the storm tracks and atmospheric circulation patterns associated with sou’easters and examine their links to climate modes (i.e. North Atlantic Oscillation, El Nino Southern Oscillation, etc.).

-• Investigate how extratropical cyclone storm tracks and atmospheric circulation patterns affect wave heights, storm surge, and the amplification of surge within estuaries.
+• Investigate how extratropical cyclone storm tracks and atmospheric circulation patterns affect precipitation, waves, storm surge, and the amplification of surge within estuaries.

 • Increase community knowledge of sou’easters.